USS Syren (1803)

 USS Syren (later Siren) was a brig of the United States Navy built at Philadelphia in 1803.
 She served during the First Barbary War and the War of 1812 until the Royal Navy captured her in 1814.
 The British never commissioned her but apparently used her for a year or so as a lazaretto, or a prison vessel.
 She then disappears from records.

 Description

 Syren was designed by Benjamin Hutton, Jr. of Philadelphia and built for the Navy in 1803 at Philadelphia by shipwright Nathaniel Hutton and launched on 6 August 1803.
-She was commissioned in September and Lieutenant Charles Stewart was appointed in command.
+Capt.
+Bainbridge supervised her construction.
+She was commissioned in September and in a letter dated 9 May, 1803 Lieutenant Charles Stewart was appointed in command as of her launching, but was appointed to supervise her construction on 28 May.

 She was sharper, but smaller than USS Argus (1803), yet carried the same armament.
 Both vessels were built the same year for the First Barbary War.

 Service history in US Navy

 First Barbary War

-Syren departed Philadelphia on 27 August 1803 and reached Gibraltar on 1 October.
-A fortnight later she sailed via Livorno to Algiers carrying presents and money to the Dey of Algiers.
-She then sailed to Syracuse, Sicily, where she arrived early in January 1804.